Four systemic safety issues the East Palestine crash report may point to

 The speed of the detection system

 “Roller bearings fail.
-But it’s absolutely critical for problems to be identified and addressed early so these aren’t run until failure,” NTSB Chair Jennifer Homendy said at a Thursday press conference.
+But it’s absolutely critical for problems to be identified and addressed early so these aren’t run until failure,” NTSB Chairwoman Jennifer Homendy said at a Thursday press conference.

-Railroads like Norfolk Southern rely on a network of temperature sensors every 10 to 40 miles.
+Railroads like Norfolk Southern, the company that operated the train that derailed in East Palestine, rely on a network of temperature sensors every 10 to 40 miles.
 These are placed along rail lines to catch rising wheel temperatures before they reach the critical point at which breakdown is imminent.

 Homendy pointed to one potential weakness in that network: the distance between its sensors.
 “Had there been a detector earlier, that derailment may not have occurred.
 But that’s something we have to look at,” she said.

-In the case of train 32M, which ultimately derailed in East Palestine, the NTSB report found that the train passed through two of these wayside hot-bearing detectors (HBDs).
+In the case of train 32M, which ultimately derailed in East Palestine, the NTSB report found that the train passed through two of these wayside hot-bearing detectors.

-Those registered their wheel temperature as hotter than average — but still below the “warm bearing” threshold that would have triggered an automatic inspection, let alone an emergency stop.
+Those registered the train’s wheel temperature as hotter than average — but still below the “warm bearing” threshold that would have triggered an automatic inspection, let alone an emergency stop.

 By the third detector, it was too late.
 Railside sensors noted that one of the wheels had soared to 253 degrees Fahrenheit above average and transmitted an alarm over the engine’s radio warning the crew to stop at once.
 At that point, the crew began emergency braking.